jnjahncke/o-index/README.md

 ## Special Cosiderations:
 * Many people go thorugh the process of changing their first/last names thoughout their career.
 To address this, our application includes an option to search two names, and make an o-index out of papers from both those names.

 * if you are running the code locally, you will have to input your own api key.
 This will allow you to be identified by NCBI servers.
+Users can obtain an API key now from the Settings page of their NCBI account (to create an account, visit http://www.ncbi.nlm.nih.gov/account/).

 ## Disclaimers: